 The Origins of Jim Crow, 1865 to 1890

 Instituting Jim Crow was a gradual process before 1880, especially during Reconstruction, when it appeared that African Americans enjoyed some protection from the federal government.
 But in 1865, the Louisiana legislature began implementing “black codes,” laws that formed the basis for racial segregation.
-Originating in the eighteenth century, black codes regulated and restricted the movement of slaves.
-More generally, they reinstated the antebellum southern social order, in which whites occupied a higher social rung than blacks.
-Throughout the 1860s and 1870s, black codes limited black life in numerous ways.
+Originating in the eighteenth century, black codes regulated and restricted the movement of enslaved people.
+More generally, they reinstated the antebellum southern social order, in which white people occupied a higher social rung than Black people.
+Throughout the 1860s and 1870s, black codes limited Black life in numerous ways.
 They determined the types of businesses African Americans could own and the time of day they could visit downtown.
-The codes stipulated that no more than three African Americans could ever assemble in one place, and gave whites legal authority over blacks when no police officer was present.
+The codes stipulated that no more than three African Americans could ever assemble in one place, and gave white people legal authority over Black people when no police officer was present.
 Though black codes were found in every parish, they were most vigorously enforced in the northern and eastern parishes of Louisiana.

 In southern Louisiana, African Americans were allowed much more freedom, largely owing to the racial demographics of southern Louisiana in general and New Orleans in particular.
-By 1860, New Orleans could be divided into three discernable racial groups: one-third were white, one-third were free people of color, and one-third were enslaved blacks.
-In New Orleans, free people of color, who usually had a mixed racial heritage, traditionally enjoyed a measure of freedom in their businesses and social interactions not found in other parts of the state.
+By 1860, New Orleans could be divided into three discernable racial groups: whites, free people of color, and enslaved people of African descent.
+In New Orleans, free people of color, who often had a mixed racial heritage, traditionally enjoyed a measure of freedom in their businesses and social interactions not found in other parts of the state.

-By 1877, deepening distrust between whites and African Americans led to the lowest point in race relations in American history.
-At the beginning of Reconstruction, Louisiana sent several black politicians to the US House of Representatives, and one African American, P. B. S. Pinchback, served as governor from late 1872 to January 1873.
-By the time federal troops were officially removed from Louisiana in 1877, however, all of these politicians had been defeated; all hopes for improved racial relations, or federal intervention on behalf of blacks, seemed to have evaporated.
+By 1877, deepening distrust between white people and African Americans led to the lowest point in race relations in American history.
+At the beginning of Reconstruction, Louisiana sent several Black politicians to the US House of Representatives, and one African American, P. B. S. Pinchback, served as governor from late 1872 to January 1873.
+By the time federal troops were officially removed from Louisiana in 1877, however, all of these politicians had been defeated; all hopes for improved racial relations, or federal intervention on behalf of Black Louisianans, seemed to have evaporated.

 As Reconstruction ended, most African Americans in Louisiana rented small plots of land, hoping to become self-sufficient farmers.
-Former slaves tended to stay geographically close to their former masters, usually living no more than fifty miles away.
-In place of slavery, whites developed an agricultural system called sharecropping.
-Whites gave African American farmers access to land with the understanding that these farmers would give the landowner part of the crop as “rent.”
+Formerly enslaved people tended to stay geographically close to their former owners, usually living no more than fifty miles away.
+In place of slavery, white Louisianans developed an agricultural system called sharecropping.
+White property owners gave African American farmers access to land with the understanding that these farmers would give the landowner part of the crop as “rent.”
 Sharecropping quickly evolved into an exploitative relationship between farmers and landlords.
 Often illiterate and uneducated, sharecroppers rarely understood the written contracts they were compelled to sign.
-Further, landlords set the price of the crop, often ignoring its market value, while black farmers with left without recourse.
-Sharecropping undergirded black poverty in Louisiana—profits were scarce, weather and climate were often uncooperative, and corruption was rampant.
-While there were attempts to unify white and black farmers in the immediate postbellum period, sharecropping allowed class and racial distinctions to persist.
+Further, landlords set the price of the crop, often ignoring its market value, while Black farmers with left without recourse.
+Sharecropping undergirded Black poverty in Louisiana—profits were scarce, weather and climate were often uncooperative, and corruption was rampant.
+While there were attempts to unify white and Black farmers in the immediate postbellum period, sharecropping allowed class and racial distinctions to persist.

 Institutionalizing Jim Crow

-By 1890, the Democratic Party hatched a scheme to completely remove the Republican Party from the South by disfranchising southern blacks, the most ardent supporters of the Republican Party.
-Whites implemented poll taxes, literacy tests, residency requirements, and “understanding” clauses to prevent blacks from registering to vote.
+By 1890, the Democratic Party hatched a scheme to completely remove the Republican Party from the South by disfranchising southern Black men, the most ardent supporters of the Republican Party.
+White Louisianans implemented poll taxes, literacy tests, residency requirements, and “understanding” clauses to prevent Black people from registering to vote.
 Despite the rights guaranteed them by the Fourteenth and Fifteenth Amendments, African Americans were systematically excluded from the political process.
 Social segregation soon followed.

-Two years after the Plessy decision, Louisiana passed one of the first laws officially stripping blacks of the right to register to vote.
+Two years after the Plessy decision, Louisiana passed one of the first laws officially stripping Black men of the right to register to vote.
 In essence, everything that could be segregated in Louisiana was.
 Public facilities for adults, including restaurants, hotels, night clubs, and cemeteries, were strictly segregated, as were public facilities for children such as amusement parks, playgrounds, and schools.
-By 1900, the line separating whites and blacks had become deeply entrenched in Louisiana’s culture.
+By 1900, the line separating white and Black people had become deeply entrenched in Louisiana’s culture.
 After 1902, New Orleans streetcars were segregated.
-A 1908 state law prohibited cohabitation (in marriage or domestic situations) between whites and blacks.
+A 1908 state law prohibited cohabitation (in marriage or domestic situations) between white and Black men and women.
 Racial segregation in jails was required in 1920.
-Even in New Orleans, tolerant (if not friendly) interactions between whites and African Americans all but disappeared.
+Even in New Orleans, tolerant (if not friendly) interactions between white and African American residents all but disappeared.
 The Catholic Church established a segregated parish in downtown New Orleans, the Congregation of Corpus Christi.